kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 ### When Not to Use @Session Scope

-1. **Short-Lived Data**: If the data you need to store is short-lived and only required for a single request-response cycle, using _@Session_ scope is unnecessary and may lead to memory wastage.
+1. **Short-Lived Data**: If the data you need to store is short-lived and only required for a single request-response cycle, using _@SessionScope_ is unnecessary and may lead to memory wastage.

 2. **Shared Data**: Data that needs to be shared among multiple users should not be stored in session-scoped beans.
 In such cases, consider using application scope or a database to maintain shared data.

-3. **Stateless Components**: Stateless components that do not rely on maintaining state between requests do not benefit from _@Session_ scope.
+3. **Stateless Components**: Stateless components that do not rely on maintaining state between requests do not benefit from _@SessionScope_.
 Use other scopes like Singleton or Prototype for such components.

-To recap, while _@Session_ scope can greatly enhance web applications, it should be used judiciously and with careful consideration of the specific use case.
-Avoid common pitfalls, manage session data efficiently, and be mindful of security concerns to make the most of _@Session_ scope's benefits.
+To recap, while _@SessionScope_ can greatly enhance web applications, it should be used judiciously and with careful consideration of the specific use case.
+Avoid common pitfalls, manage session data efficiently, and be mindful of security concerns to make the most of _@SessionScope_'s benefits.
 In the following section, we will provide best practices for effectively implementing and managing _@Session_ scoped beans in Spring applications.

 ## Best Practices

-To effectively harness the power of _@Session_ scope in Spring applications and avoid common pitfalls, consider the following best practices.
+To effectively harness the power of _@SessionScope_ in Spring applications and avoid common pitfalls, consider the following best practices.
 These guidelines will help you manage session-scoped beans responsibly, implement clean-up strategies, and prevent memory leaks.

 ### 1. Selective Use of @Session Scope